-In NYC, you’re spoiled for choice when it comes to steakhouses.
+In NYC, you’re spoiled with many choices when it comes to steakhouses.
 Located in Herald Square, Keens offers a taste of history as well as legendary steaks.
 The only survivor of the Herald Square Theatre District, Keens was once the place to go for playwrights, producers and actors.

 Open since 1885, Keens displays the largest collection of churchwarden pipes in the world.
 What should you order?
 The mutton chops are legendary, but you’ll also find a variety of top cuts on the extensive menu.

-14 Christopher Street (Ground Floor), New York, NY
+14 Christopher St. (Ground Floor), New York, NY

 Located in the West Village, Omakase Room by Tatsu brings sushi lovers a dining adventure.
-Priced at $145 for 18 pieces of nigiri, an attentive staff stands by to ensure you’ll fully savor the Omakase experience.
+An attentive staff stands by to ensure you’ll fully savor the Omakase experience priced at $145 for 18 pieces of nigiri.

 New York City Sweet Stuff